Uncertainty Modeling for Multi-Objective RTA Interception with Distillation Acceleration: Method

+To address the failure of uncertainty modeling on imbalanced samples, the most direct approach is to replace it with a feasible uncertainty estimate.
+We construct a straightforward alternative that leverages the funnel nature of tasks in advertising scenarios, combines multi-objective modeling with uncertainty modeling, outputs uncertainties for multiple metrics, and allows them to be shared, thereby resolving this issue.
+The uncertainty modeling approach can be extended to various methods such as Deep Ensembles, SWAG, and MC Dropout, and the multi-objective co-learning method is also arbitrary.
+To present the structural design more directly, we adopt SWAG and PLE as illustrative architectures for uncertainty modeling and multi-objective modeling, respectively, and provide the main design diagram of UMDA in Figure~\ref{fig:overall_performance}.

-DAUM is a two-stage model designed to integrate multi-objective learning with uncertainty modeling for interception scenarios.
+UMDA is a two-stage model designed to integrate multi-objective learning with uncertainty modeling for interception scenarios.
 In the first stage, a multi-objective model is trained across multiple targets to capture task-specific patterns and dependencies.
-The propagation of shared representations across tasks follows:
+The model follows a Progressive Layered Extraction (PLE) architecture, where each task's representation is computed through layer-wise transformations.
+For the $t$-th target at layer $l$, the propagation is defined as $h^{(l, t)} = f^{(l, t)}(h^{(l-1, t)}, g_{\text{shared}}^{(l-1)})$, where $h^{(l, t)}$ is the task-specific hidden state for target $t$ at layer $l$, $g_{\mathrm{shared}}^{(l-1)}$ is the shared representation from the previous layer, and $f^{(l, t)}$ denotes the task-specific transformation at layer $l$.
+The initial hidden state $h^{(0, t)}$ is derived from the input features.